vakila/automerge.github.io/docs/quickstart.md

 doc2 = Automerge.merge(doc2, doc1)
 ```

-You can also load the document as a binary, if you want to send the document over the network in a compact format.
+You can also load the document as a binary, if you want to send the document over the network in a compact format, or if you want to save the document to disk.

 ```js
 let binary = Automerge.save(doc1)